ermalaliraj/docker-oracle/README.md

 Test the DB connection from outside.
 >sqlplus sys/admin@localhost:7521/XE as sysdba

+Test the DB connection for the application user.
+The following are the data for connecting to the DB using a client like ```sqldeveloper```
+>sqlplus my_user/my_password@localhost:7521/XE

 Test the DB connection inside the container.
 >bash-4.2# sqlplus sys/admin@localhost:1521/XE as sysdba